Frill-co/frill-widget-examples/README.md

 ```

 > [!NOTE]
-> To pass custom user attributes you must turn on the "Allow custom attributes when identifying users via JS" option from the Frill Script setup identification settings.
+> To pass custom user attributes you must turn on the "Allow custom attributes when identifying users with JS" option from the Frill Script setup identification settings.
 Using SSO?
 [Check out this guide](https://help.frill.co/article/204-adding-custom-user-attributes-for-segmentation).

 If your app has client side authentication, you can identify the user using the `Frill` API when they login: